alexmolas/alexmolas.github.io/_posts/2022-05-09-feynman-restaurant-problem.md

 ---

-[^1]: Please, don't use this results to plan your next vacations.
+[^1]: Please, don't use these results to plan your next vacations.